 Current immigration developments in the United States call for a closer look at the place of the Canada-U.S. Safe Third Country Agreement (STCA) in Canada’s refugee policy.
 The United States’ restrictive executive orders on immigration and deportation raids have raised much concern among immigration and refugee advocates, and fear in refugees and asylum seekers.
 As immigration tensions rise in the United States, many refugees set their eyes on Canada.
-Thus, it is important to know what the STCA means for refugees who may seek refugee in Canada from the United States.
+Thus, it is important to know what the STCA means for refugees who may seek refuge in Canada from the United States.

 Why was the Safe Third Country Agreement instituted?

 According to the signatories, the STCA was established to maintain the integrity and efficiency of the asylum and refugee system in Canada and the United States.
-The government alleges that the agreement ensures predictability and a firmer control over asylum cases.
-The idea is that it would be difficult to regulate cases of illegal border crossing, if asylum seekers do not go through the proper routes to file their applications.
+The government alleges that the agreement insures predictability and a firmer control over asylum cases.
+The idea is that it would be difficult to regulate cases of border crossing if asylum seekers do not go through the proper routes to file their applications.
 The government holds that illegal immigration may disadvantage immigrants and refugees who go through the legal, and sometimes arduous, refugee determination process.

-Other proponents of the STCA claim that the agreement prevents “queue-jumping” among refugees, especially in this period of heightened uncertainty and fear among refugee communities in the U.S. The main fear is that some asylum seekers may take advantage of the current political situation to obtain refugee status in Canada.
-This fear finds its roots in the contention over whether asylum seekers can fully justify that their safety will be under threat if sent back to their home country.
+Other proponents of the STCA claim that the agreement prevents “queue-jumping” among refugees, especially in this period of heightened uncertainty and fear among refugee communities in the United States The main fear is that some refugee claimants may take advantage of the current political situation to obtain refugee status in Canada.
+This fear finds its root in the contention over whether refugee claimants can fully justify that their safety will be under threat if sent back to their home country.

 Immigration, Refugees and Citizenship Canada (IRCC) does not favour suspending or repealing the STCA.
 IRCC stated that “the STCA remains an important tool for Canada and the US to work together on the orderly handling of refugee claims.”
-The government maintains that illegal crossings are still prohibited, and the United States still has a seemingly fair asylum evaluation system.
+The government maintains that illegal crossings are prohibited, and the United States still has a fair asylum evaluation system.